What is an electrical substation?

 - Bus bar

 The electrical voltage is transmitted and distributed by using a power transformer, distribution transformer, and switchgear equipment.
 Basically, a 132KV substation is considered as the primary substation or high voltage substation or sometimes called a transmission substation.
 But 33KV substation is considered as the distribution substation or distribution voltage.
-Though there are various types of substations, we consider two main types of substation such as
+Though there are various types of electrical substation, we consider two main types of electrical substation such as

 - Service requirement substation